 After that, open the page with the Form.
 Here’s how it looks.
 Pay attention that its fields contain pre-set values, that we assigned in step 3.

-6 Step — Check the result in WP dashboard
+6 Step— Check the result in the WP dashboard

 Let’s check how the information was transferred to the backend.